 - extensive alumni sponsorship, particularly to help you sustain contact with collaborative partners in Germany during your entire professional career.

 In order to be eligible for the International Climate Protection Fellowship, candidates need to submit their own research-based proposal which they then implement in collaboration with a host in Germany.
 Moreover, proposals are eligible from candidates who fit the following profile.

-- Future leader from a non-European transition or developing country
+- A future leader from a non-European transition or developing country.

 The selection panel at the Humboldt Foundation will assess the applicant’s proposal on the basis of the following criteria: